isomerpages/nrf-gyss/index.md

       id: infopic
       image: /images/GYSS 2025/GYSS_2025_socmed_banners_04.png
       alt: Image alt text
-      description: The Summit is full of unique opportunities to get inspired, gain new insights, and connect with like-minded peers from around the world.
+      description: Every year, the Summit is full of unique opportunities to get inspired, gain new insights, and connect with like-minded peers from around the world.
       subtitle: "#fusioninsession"
+      url: /about/about-the-gyss/
+      button: read more
   - infopic:
       title: GYSS 2024
       subtitle: Highlights
-      description: From videos to photos and more, catch-up with all the action from the GYSS 2024!
+      description: From videos to photos and more, catch up with all the action from the GYSS 2024!
       alt: GYSS 2024 excitement!
       button: view here